brainstem-org/brainstem_support/docs/datamodel/users.md

 layout: default
 title: Users
 parent: Data model
-has_children: true
+has_children: false
-nav_order: 7
+nav_order: 8
+has_toc: false
 ---

 # User

 The User model in BrainSTEM manages the authentication, authorization, and organizational aspects of the platform.
 It consists of three main components:

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+## Components

-### Permissions and ownership
+### Users

-- __Users__: Individual accounts on the BrainSTEM platform.
+Individual accounts on the BrainSTEM platform.
 All user profiles are public within the system.

+### Groups

-- __Groups__: Collections of users that can be used for organizing teams or labs.
+Collections of users that can be used for organizing teams or labs.
 All groups are public within BrainSTEM.
+### Laboratories

-- __Laboratories__: Organizational units that are tied to groups in a one-to-one relationship.
+Organizational units that are tied to groups in a one-to-one relationship.
 Linking a group to a lab allows for additional information to be associated with the group.

+## Permission Inheritance

+For detailed information about permission levels and inheritance, please visit the [permissions documentation]({{site.baseurl}}/datamodel/permission).

+## User Management API

+The API provides programmatic access to user management functions.
+Learn more about the available endpoints and data structures on the [Users API page]({{site.baseurl}}/api/users).